 Set of handbells

-I got lucky and found these jingle bell bands on clearance at Michaels and bought several.
+I found these jingle bell bands on clearance at Michaels and bought several.
 I’ve also seen them in educational supply catalogs.

 Also, be sure to check out my friend, Bren’s Music Center here.